RSL-Net: Localising in Satellite Images From a Radar on the Ground

 An experiment was performed where we modified the generator in RSL-Net to learn $g(I_S)\rightarrow I$ instead, and kept other modules the same, to further demonstrate the added benefit of conditioning the generator using live radar data.

 To demonstrate the advantage of our correlation-based search for finding the translation offset over regression, we trained a network that takes in $\hat{I}_{R, *}$ and $\hat{I}$ as inputs, and directly regresses the $(x, y)$ offset, where the last layer is a fully connected layer.
-We have also benchmarked against a baseline \gls{stn} \cite{jaderberg2015spatial} method, where given $\hat{I}_{R, *}$ and $\hat{I},$ the network regresses the $(x, y)$ offset, and transforms $\hat{I}_{R, *}$ to register onto $\hat{I}.$ While both methods regress $(x, y),$ the first regression method is supervised by a loss on pose and the \gls{stn} method is supervised with an L1 loss on the registered images.
+We have also benchmarked against a baseline \gls{stn} \cite{jaderberg2015spatial} method, where given $\hat{I}_{R, *}$ and $\hat{I},$ the network regresses the $(x, y)$ offset, and transforms $\hat{I}_{R, *}$ to register onto $\hat{I}.$ Both methods regress $(x, y);$ the former is supervised by a loss on pose while the latter is supervised with an L1 loss on the registered images.
 The results are shown in \cref{tab:results}.
 To ensure a fair comparison, the rotation is pre-inferred using the rotation selector as in \gls{rsln} in order to generate $\hat{I}$ correctly.

 We have also experimented with other simpler methods, such as directly regressing $(x, y, \theta)$ given the input satellite-radar pair, or finding the pose using Canny edges extracted.
 These methods led to poor results, as shown in Table \ref{tab:results}.
 We believe this is due to radar and satellite images being drastically different forms of data, and requires careful treatment prior to pose computation.